Civilization state: Egypt

 Mohamed Soliman has argued that by celebrating its pharaonic tradition, Egypt under Abdel Fattah el-Sisi has pivoted to a civilization-state identity, in opposition to the Western Westphalian system of nation states.

-India

-Jayati Srivatsa describes two distinct views of India as a civilization: a pluralistic view of Indian civilization as a bridge between the cultures of the Indian subcontinent, and an exclusive view of Indian civilization that is centered on religious identity and Hindutva.
-Proponents of the latter, exclusivist model have gained prominence alongside the rise of the Bharatiya Janata Party, applying the concept to simultaneously celebrate past glories, marginalize internal minorities, and assert India's prominence on the international stage.
+Iran

+Iran has been described, and has been observed to increasingly describe itself, as a civilization state.
+In addition to considering itself one of the oldest civilizations in the world, Iran's government has emphasized a civilizational view of itself as it seeks to highlight a path to modernization that is distinct from the nation-state model, and particularly as it aligns with China diplomatically.

 Russia

 Vladimir Putin's administration has at times embraced the rhetoric of portraying Russia as a distinct Eurasian civilization-state.

+Turkey

+Turkish political leaders in the 21st century, particularly those affiliated with the AKP and other nationalist parties, have promoted a conception of Turkey as a civilization-state, drawing on neo-Ottomanist discourse, as well as an emphasis on Islamic identity and an asserted rejection of Western models of governance.

 Criticism

 Amitav Acharya argues that "the civilization state concept sets up a false binary between the East and the West" focusing on the purportedly anti-liberal values of a small set of non-Western countries to the exclusion of traditional values in these same countries that would undermine this characterization, and calls the concept an "analytical straitjacket".
-V. V. Naumkin agrees that proponents of the discourse of civilization states tend to use it as a simplistic "weapon of ideological and political struggles", but asserts that it also provides a lens for more thoughtful analysis of differences between states, noting that China, India and Russia have significant differences among themselves and incorporate aspects of both transhistorical civilizations and a modern nation states.
+V. V. Naumkin agrees that proponents of the discourse of civilization states tend to use it as a simplistic "weapon of ideological and political struggles", but asserts that it also provides a lens for more thoughtful analysis of differences between states, noting that China, India and Russia have significant differences among themselves and incorporate aspects of both transhistorical civilizations and modern nation states.
 Jayati Srivatsa similarly notes that in its pursuit of internal homogeneity on the basis of Hindu identity, proponents of India as a civilization state ironically end up reinforcing its character as a nation-state representing a homogenous national group.